yohannes2025/project3/README.md

 ![Round score](assets/images/round_score.png)

 4. Input validation for
-- Numbers out fo board's range
+- Numbers out of board's range
 - Check whether inputs are numbers
 - Checks whether the same coordinates are given more than once